yeti-switch/doc/en/web-interface/yeti-ui-rtd/yeti-ui-rtd-outgoing_registrations.rst

     Last Request Time
         Timestamp of last sending REGISTER request for this *Outgoing Registration*.
     Last Succ Req Time
-        Timestamp of last sending sucess REGISTER request for this *Outgoing Registration*.
+        Timestamp of last sending successful REGISTER request for this *Outgoing Registration*.
     Attempt
         Current amount of attempts for sending REGISTER request for this *Outgoing Registration*.
     Max Attempts